• Skip to primary navigation

 Why you will love this recipe:

-• It’s seasoned just like regular shrimp, so these vegetarian shrimp end up tasting almost identical to the real thing.
-Oyster mushrooms provide the perfect texture and a crispy coating gives them an amazing crunch, just like traditional fried shrimp or coconut shrimp.
+• The taste!
+It’s seasoned just like regular shrimp, and has the texture of real shrimp so these vegetarian shrimp end up tasting almost identical to the real thing.

-• This vegan shrimp substitute can be baked, fried, or cooked in your air fryer and are so versatile depending on what cooking method you prefer.
+• These homemade vegan shrimp can be baked, fried, or cooked in your air fryer so you can use whatever cooking method you prefer.

 • You can easily make this shrimp recipe gluten free since everything is made from scratch.

 • Oyster mushrooms or king oyster mushrooms - this is what is used for the "shrimp" in this recipe.
-And the texture is so similar to real shrimp!
+The mushrooms have a great shrimp-like texture to give these imitation shrimp the texture of seafood.

 • Coconut milk - this is used to help the coating stick to the mushrooms.
 I recommend using full fat coconut milk.

 • All purpose flour - this is part of the delicious coating for these shrimp.
-You can use gluten free all purpose flour instead if you are gluten free.
+You can use gluten-free all purpose flour if you are gluten free.
 You could also use almond flour.

 • Bread crumbs - another key ingredient for the delicious shrimp coating.
-You can substitute this with gluten free bread crumbs too.
+You can substitute this with gluten-free bread crumbs or panko breadcrumbs.

-• Spices - the combination of salt, pepper, onion powder, garlic powder and paprika blend perfectly to give these shrimp the most incredible flavour.
+• Spices - the combination of sea salt, black pepper, onion powder, garlic powder and paprika blend perfectly to give these shrimp the most incredible flavour.

 Step one: